Create a Charming Spring Vase from a Glass Bottle Using Decoupage Magic

 Vellum or Washi stickers

-Crocheted or other type of ribbon
+Crocheted or another type of ribbon

-If you haven't come across vellum stickers before, they are made from a thin, flexible, and somewhat transparent material, with the image printed directly on their surface.
+If you haven't come across vellum stickers before, they are made from a thin, flexible, and somewhat transparent material.
+The image is printed directly on their surface.
+They usually come in large packs with various designs.
+You can choose from different themes too.
+I've seen them available on Etsy, eBay, and Amazon.

-Step 1 - Paint bottle white
+Step 1 - Paint the Bottle White

-Step 2 - Add vellum stickers
+Step 2 - Add Vellum Stickers

-Step 3 - Seal it with Mod Podge
+Step 3 - Seal It with Mod Podge

-Step 4 - Attach ribbon around the top of the bottle
+Step 4 - Attach Ribbon Around the Top of the Bottle

-All done!
+All Done!

 Project FAQs